jcraigk/phishin/README.md

   * Disable email account creation - allow oauth login through api?
   * Ensure no FOUC with font (seems hard or impossible to do)
   * Bullet N+1 against API
-  * Every page should keep all content on screen at any size (nothing gets cut off on right)
-  * audit components for unused imports
-  * close button on incomplete/admin notes

 TEST URLS
 https://jcktest.ngrok.io/1990-06-16/you-enjoy-myself